 3. You May Get an Infection

-Some labor induction methods might increase the risk of infection for both you and baby.
+Some induction methods might increase the risk of infection for both you and your newborn.
 These include stripping or sweeping the membranes, breaking water, or placing a balloon catheter (also known as a Foley catheter) or seaweed rods into the cervix.2,10,11,12

 4. Your Labor May Become More Painful and Prolonged